Svaty: Svaty 4 (2010)

 The action takes place one year after the events of the third season, and again in the summer.
 The in-laws leave for Turkey to visit their children and grandchildren.
 Zhenya's parents send her to the children's camp "Artek".
 The grandparents go to Crimea, not so much to rest as to take care of their beloved granddaughter Zhenya.
 Grandparents never learn to live without a granddaughter; it is difficult for them to get along with each other.
 By happy circumstance they get a house, which they turn into a hotel, to show their gratitude for finding temporary housing all the money they have earned to Masha and Maxim.
 Olga and Yuri try to hide from all their divorce, but soon everyone learns about it, including Olga's parents.

 Novogodniye Svaty (2010)

-The main characters Ivan and Valentina decide to celebrate New Year very modestly, without Christmas trees and festive delicacies, in the native village of Kuchugury.
-But, their city in-laws come – Yuri and Olga Kovalev with Zhenya, their granddaughter.
-And celebrities who are going to corporate parties nearby get stuck in the village because of heavy snowfall and drifts on the roads.
-The hotel does not have enough space, and in-laws, experienced in this business, offer their services.
+The main characters Ivan and Valentina decide to celebrate New Year modestly, without Christmas trees and festive delicacies, in the village of Kuchugury.
+Their city in-laws, Yuri and Olga Kovalev, arrive with their granddaughter Zhenya.
+Celebrities who are going to corporate parties nearby get stuck in the village because of heavy snowfall and drifts on the roads.
+The hotel does not have enough space, and the in-laws offer their services.